Earthquakes on May 11, 2026

 17.2 km---✓ ReviewedUSGS →

-At 23:35 UTC on May 11, 2026, a magnitude 2.5 tremor occurred 72 km SSE of Adak, Alaska.
-The event originated approximately 17.2 km below the surface, classifying it as shallow crustal.
+May 11, 2026 brought a magnitude 2.5 earthquake 72 km SSE of Adak, Alaska, logged at 23:35 UTC.
+At a depth of 17.2 km, the event was shallow crustal.
 The epicenter is at 51.296°, -176.150°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11